Martin Kaut

-Martin Kaut (born 2 October 1999) is a Czech professional ice hockey forward currently playing for HC Dynamo Pardubice in the Czech Extraliga (ELH).
-He was selected by the Colorado Avalanche in the first round, 16th overall, in the 2018 NHL Entry Draft.
+Martin Kaut (born 2 October 1999) is a Czech professional ice hockey player who is a right winger for HC Dynamo Pardubice of the Czech Extraliga (ELH).
+He was selected by the Colorado Avalanche in the first round,16th overall, in the 2018 NHL entry draft.

 Playing career

 Czech Republic

 Kaut played junior hockey with youth club, HC Žďár nad Sázavou, through to the under-16 level.
 As a natural Winger, Kaut showed initial potential for a nose to the net by scoring the most goals on the Czech U16 team with 37 in the 2014–15 season.

 Signed to professional club, HC Dynamo Pardubice, Kaut played in their junior U18 and U20 teams, before making his professional debut as a 17-year old in the Czech Extraliga during the 2016–17 season.
 He registered 1 assist in 26 games, while splitting the season with the under-20 team, registering 16 points in 22 games.
 As an emerging NHL eligible draft prospect, he was selected 24th overall in the 2017 CHL Import Draft by major junior club, the Brandon Wheat Kings of the Western Hockey League (WHL).

 Opting to continue with professional career, and in his first full season with Dynamo Pardubice in 2017–18, Kaut improved his overall impact, showing a strong two-way ability in scoring 9 goals and adding 7 assists for 16 points as the youngest player on the team's roster.
 He finished the season with the second most points of any player under the age of 20 in the league, only trailing Martin Nečas.
 Elevating his play in the post-season, Kaut finished tied second on Pardubice in scoring with 5 points in 7 playoff contests.

 Kaut's standout play in the Extraliga playoffs and World Juniors led to a rise in the winger's draft stock, climbing from eleventh on the NHL Central Scouting Bureau International skater ranks to finishing the year fourth on the list.
 However, with the intention to impress at the NHL Scouting Combine, Kaut was unable to participate due to a possible congenital heart condition that was discovered in testing and required minor ablation surgery.
-Having recovered from surgery, discovering he didn't have the condition that was initially diagnosed, Kaut was able to attend the 2018 NHL Entry Draft and was selected in the first-round, 16th overall, by the Colorado Avalanche.
+Having recovered from surgery, discovering he didn't have the condition that was initially diagnosed, Kaut was able to attend the 2018 NHL entry draft and was selected in the first-round, 16th overall, by the Colorado Avalanche.